Tips for Success

 Mental Health Counseling

-For information on mental health counseling, visit the Counseling and Human Development Center, Psychological Services or the Psychological Clinic.
+For information on mental health counseling, visit the Counseling and Human Development Center, Counseling and Psychological Services or the Psychological Clinic.

 For more information on Academic S.T.A.R.S., visit the Student Multicultural Center.
 And to help keep you focused, find your contact at Kent State Academic Advising.
 For help with studying and more information on becoming a successful student, visit the Academic Success Center.